OmarAlhaj10/spring-boot-rest-crud-employee-with-jpa/README.md

-# Spring Boot REST CRUD Employee with JPA and MySQL
+# Spring Boot REST CRUD with JPA and MySQL

 This is a simple Spring Boot application that demonstrates a RESTful CRUD API for managing Employee records.
 The project uses Spring Boot, Hibernate/JPA for ORM, and MySQL as the database.